-6.2.18 There are two doctors' surgeries, Longmeadow Surgery which is a branch of Kings Langley Surgery and Archway Surgery.
+- 6.2.19 There are two doctors' surgeries, Longmeadow Surgery which is a branch of Kings Langley Surgery and Archway Surgery.
 The Neighbourhood Plan survey in 2021 indicated that some residents were concerned about capacity of GP patient lists.
 Dental and GP practices were approached to ascertain if they had capacity to increase their patient lists should there be further housing development.
-All the practices felt they would be able to accommodate an increased list.
+All the practices felt they would be able to accommodate an increased list. - 6.2.20 New or improved community and recreation facilities to accommodate the population growth of the village are a priority for S106/CIL funding.
+These should include: - a.
+Indoor facilities in the form of an extension/redesign of the Memorial Hall or a new hall - b.
+Outdoor sports facilities to create a multi-use games area on Dacorum owned land that is currently in recreational use or could be converted to recreational use, such as King George V Playing Fields, Bovingdon Football Club or Little Hay Golf Club. - c.
+Other facilities where opportunities for enhancement are identified.

-Figure 22 Dentist Surgery
+Figure 23 Dentist Surgery